OpenSourcePolitics/decidim-module-half_sign_up/README.md

 #### Auth code length

 You can define the length of generated authentication code; The default value is set to 4, which means every time the user requests a verification code, a four-digit code is generated and being sent to the user.
-It is suggested to set this value between 4 and 7, due to possible breaking in the view.
+It is recommended to set the value between 4 and 7, as choosing a value higher than 7 could potentially cause unexpected design issues and negatively impact the website's layout.

 ```ruby
 config_accessor :auth_code_length do